Step 1: Complete MPD’s Application for Firearms Registration Certificate (PD-219).

 - Application: $13

-Fees must be paid at the time of application, and can be paid only by cash or money order.
+Fees must be paid at the time of application, and can be paid only by cash, check, money order or Visa/Mastercard..

 In addition to the fees charged by the government, under federal law, anyone purchasing a handgun outside of the District will need to transfer the firearm through a Federal Firearms Licensee (FFL).
 At the time of the printing of this guide, the current charge is $125 per firearm.
 Please check with the FFL to verify current charges.